asadbekkuz/apache/README.md

-# apache configuratio for yii2 framework
+# apache configuration for yii2 framework